WP Fastest Cache vs WP Rocket – Which Is The Best WordPress Caching Plugin?

 |1.796 s||1.442 s||1.568 s||1.472 s|

 Remember, my baseline site is already using DigitalOcean, which is pretty speedy.
-I think this is a big part of why you don’t see the dramatic improvements that you’ll often see when you use page caching with cheap shared hosting.
+I think this is a big part of why you don’t see the dramatic improvements you’ll often see when you use page caching with cheap shared hosting.

 WP Fastest Cache pros: